asinghMsc/financialLLM/README.md

 Training (Conceptual)
 The model was trained using a dataset of expense records, where each record consisted of a "prompt" (the expense details) and a "target" (the expense category).
 The training process involved<br>

-Data Preparation: Transforming raw expense data into a format suitable for the model, including tokenisation and numerical encoding.&lt;br>
+Data Preparation: Transforming raw expense data into a format suitable for the model, including tokenisation and numerical encoding.<br>
 Model Architecture: A custom transformer model was built, incorporating self-attention mechanisms and feed-forward networks to learn complex relationships within the data.<br>
 Training Loop: Iteratively feeding the model training data, calculating the loss between predicted and actual categories, and updating the model's parameters using an optimiser.
-The model's performance was monitored on a separate validation set, and the best performing model checkpoint was saved.&lt;br>
+The model's performance was monitored on a separate validation set, and the best performing model checkpoint was saved.<br>
 Inference
 While the training was conducted on a different environment, the trained model can be used for inference.
 An example of an inference output is provided above.